Leg cramps are one of the most common symptoms women experience when expecting.

 How to Prevent Pregnancy Leg Cramps

-- No Crossing- Avoid standing or sitting with your legs crossed for long periods of time, which impedes blood flow to your legs.
+- No Crossing- Avoid standing or sitting with your legs crossed for long periods, which impedes blood flow to your legs.

 - Stretching– Stretch your calf muscles regularly during the day and several times before you go to bed.
 Don’t point your toes while stretching.
 It can make the muscle contract and worsen the cramp.